 Premiums for HMO policies and family doctor policies can also differ, depending on the insurance provider.
 On average, the HMO model works out somewhat cheaper.

 Not all health insurance companies offer the HMO model

 Your place of residence is a defining factor in whether or not you can take advantage of the HMO option.
-In canton Glarus, for example, only one insurance company (KPT) issues HMO policies.
 The HMO model is less widely used in the French-speaking part of Switzerland than it is in the German-speaking area.

 HMO model: Hybrids